The Erasmus+ grant can help with the extra costs of undertaking a traineeship or placement abroad.

 Participants can be studying at any level and in any subject.

 Once you have found a placement, simply send an online application for Erasmus+ funding about four weeks before your start date.

 You will receive an email within two weeks to confirm if we are able to allocate Erasmus+ funding to your placement.

 Applications for Erasmus+ Traineeship funding are open all year round.

 You can apply for Erasmus funding more than once as long as each of your Erasmus placements individually meets the eligibility criteria in terms of minimum duration and activity.

 For more information:

-If you have already received Erasmus funding before, please remember you can only claim a maximum total of 12 months’ Erasmus funding per study cycle (Undergraduate, Master’s, PhD).
+If you have already received Erasmus funding before, please remember you can only claim a maximum total of 12 months’ Erasmus funding within the same degree (Bachelor/Master/PhD).

 Your Erasmus+ grant is calculated based on the duration and destination of your placement and your activity.
-The table below shows 2018/19 Erasmus+ grant rates:
+The table below shows current Erasmus+ Traineeship grant rates: